rtbrick/bdsSnmpAdaptor/README.md

 ## Modify config parameters in config file (dev. status)

-bdsSnmpRetrieveAdaptor.yml holds the config attribute for get/get-next operations.
+The `bdsSnmpRetrieveAdaptor.yml` file holds the config attribute for SNMP GET/GETNEXT commands.
 The format will change, when moving to deployment architecture.

 ```shell
 vim bdsSnmpRetrieveAdaptor.yml